gabrielelanaro/gabrielelanaro.github.io/blog/_posts/4-12-2014-chemview-3d-chemistry-browser.md

 ---
 layout: page
-title: Chemview: 3D Chemistry for IPython Notebook
+title: "Chemview: 3D Chemistry for IPython Notebook"
+comments: true
 ---

-[IPython Notebook](http://ipython.org/notebook.html) is one of the most popular tools for data analysis.
+[IPython Notebook]("http://ipython.org/notebook.html") is one of the most popular tools for data analysis.
 It basically lets your run Python scripts with an interactive notebook interface, allowing for runnable ''notebook'' that contains both text and data.
 I personally use it all the time for my research.

 In the past month I've developed Chemview, an IPython notebook extensions that lets you display chemical system directly in the browser.
 This means that: